bluppco/.github/profile/README.md

 - Design.
 - Wordpress.
 - SEO.
+- Chat on WhatsApp.
+We believe in emails.

 ## Want to check our capability?
 Don't ask us to prove anything.
 Throw a problem at us and surprise yourself with our approach.
 We might ask for an upfront charge, if you plan to test us.